 Q: Is hunting allowed onboard Marin or Aurelia?

 A: Spear fishing is not allowed, however, Hawaiian slings shorter than five (5) feet may be used to spear the invasive Lion Fish.
 Lobstering is permitted during lobster season, as long as participants carry the required Florida State Lobster licenses.
-You can purchase your Lobster License from the Florida Fish and Wildlife Conservation Commission here.
+Purchase your Lobster License from the Florida Fish and Wildlife Conservation Commission here.

-Q: What gear is required to dive aboard Sirena?
+Q: What gear is required to dive aboard Marin and Aurelia?

-A: Each certified diver must have the following: mask, fins, snorkel, current BCD (no horse-collars, etc), regulator with alternate second stage, pressure gauge or computer, timing device (watch or computer), safety sausage or lift bag.
+A: Each certified diver must have the following: mask, fins, snorkel, current BCD (no horse-collars, etc), regulator with alternate second stage, pressure gauge or computer, timing device (watch or computer), surface marker buoy (“safety sausage”) or lift bag.
 All gear must be maintained and functioning.
-Any diver who arrives without the proper gear MUST rent or purchase missing pieces before being allowed aboard Sirena.
-Each charter operator provides a set of spare gear on their boat available for rent in the event of a missing or faulty piece of dive equipment.
+Any diver arriving without the proper gear MUST rent or purchase missing pieces before being allowed aboard either vessel.
+Each charter vessel provides a set of spare gear on their boat available for rent in the event of a missing or faulty piece of dive equipment.
 For Technical Diving Trips, please contact us for a list of required gear.

-Since then it has been amended:

-Q: What amenities can I expect on charter boats?